liammckay19/Treehouse_OutlierRNASeq/README.md

 How to use this repository to generate my graphs:
 - put ckcc_rsem_genes_results and comp4.3_tert8.ckcc.outlier_results folders in the same level as this README
-- for all scatterplots (including grouping by TH0#) go to scatterplotsUMEND-NumOfExprGene-p95.R
+- for all scatterplots (including grouping by TH0#) go to scatterplotsUMEND-NumOfExprGene-p95.ipynb
+- to get animated histograms use animationPlots.ipynb
+- to create expected count scatter plot against number of expressed genes, use expectedCountScatter.ipynb
+- global percentile plots are in GlobalPercentilePlots.ipynb

+R code documentation:
 - for all histograms use
 - single plot histogram: singleSamplePlot.R
 - high and low 95th percentiles: GlobalPercentilePlots.R